greenelab/deep-review/sections/06_discussion.md

 deep neural networks.
 Early work from Chryssolouris et al [@tag:Chryssolouris1996_confidence] provided confidence intervals under the assumption of normally distributed error.
-A more recent technique known as test-time dropout <cite https://arxiv.org/abs/1506.02142>
-can also be
-used to obtain a probabilistic interpretation  of a network's outputs.
+A more recent technique known as test-time dropout [@tag:Gal2015_dropout] can also be used to obtain a probabilistic interpretation of a network's outputs.

 It can often be informative to understand how the training data affects the learning of a model.
 Toward this end,
- Koh & Liang <cite https://arxiv.org/pdf/1703.04730.pdf> used
+ Koh & Liang [@tag:Koh2017_understanding] used
  influence functions, a technique from robust statistics, to trace a model's predictions back through the learning algorithm to identify the datapoints in the training set that had the most impact on a given